Everest Base Camp Trek By Road Trip - 15 Days Itinerary and Cost

 TEH family

 We are a family firm that has been in the tourism business in Nepal for three generations.
 We believe that all of our employees and teams are like family because we started as porters and now run an agency.
 Our professional and experienced guides and Sherpas will be with you the whole time to make sure your trek is safe and memorable.
-They know how to do first aid in the bush, rock climbing, and how to stay safe in the mountains.
+They know how to do first aid in the bush and rock climbing and how to stay safe in the mountains.
 They also speak good English.
 They are from the upper Himalayas, so they know the area well.
 We take care of their insurance, food, housing, and medical needs when they need them.
-Please treat our workers like family and don't hesitate to ask for help or have questions at any time.
+Please treat our workers like family, and don't hesitate to ask for help or have questions at any time.

 Flexible Schedule